JPSieg/MeltR/Manual.md

 MeltR.fit$First_derivative
 ```

-[7] Tms: The approximate T	extsubscript{m} of each sample obtained from the maximum of the first derivative.
+[7] Tms: The approximate T\textsubscript{m} of each sample obtained from the maximum of the first derivative.
 Useful for qualitative comparison of data between solution conditions.
 It can be called using:

 ```{r}
 MeltR.fit$Tms